sjfoz1019/307backend/userStoryBacklog.md

 ### Frontend
-- As a user I want to view a basic front page containing different campaigns.
+- As a user I want to view a basic front page containing different campaigns - 8 hours
      - Campaigns should be arranged in rows
      - Name, start date and end date should be displayed

-- As a developer, I want to add a new campaign to the table so that I can store ad campaigns on the server for later use.
+- As a developer, I want to add a new campaign to the table so that I can store ad campaigns on the server for later use - 5 hours
      - Make an "Add campaign" button and input fields for making a new campaign.
      - When submitting a new campaign, make a POST request to /campaigns with the required fields.

-- As a developer, I want to send a json string of a newly added campaign object to the proper endpoint (see spec).
+- As a developer, I want to send a json string of a newly added campaign object to the proper endpoint (see spec) - 4 hours
      - 2 ways:
           1. Write a campaign class, make a campaign object with fields that are entered, and then call built in method that converts to JSON
           2. Write a method that takes in fields entered and structures it as a JSON string representation of object
      - Newly assigned ID should be return and stored

-- As a user, I want to be able to select any campaign I've added and be able to see the individual ads within that campaign
+- As a user, I want to be able to select any campaign I've added and be able to see the individual ads within that campaign - 6 hours
      - Fragment of selected campaign should pop up, taking up the whole screen
      - Different ads within campaign should be displayed in rows
      - Display main text, sub text

-- As a developer, I want to send a json string of a newly added ad object to the proper endpoint.
+- As a developer, I want to send a json string of a newly added ad object to the proper endpoint - 4 hours
      - Newly assigned ID should be returned and stored.

-- As a user, I want to delete all campaigns.
+- As a user, I want to delete all campaigns - 2 hours
      - All campaigns should be removed plus their associated ads

 - As a developer, I want to send a DELETE request to the backend to delete all Campaigns in the database

 - As a user, I want to delete all ads in a specific Campaign
+     - Campaign object should be left with an empty hashMap for ads field.

 ### Backend
 - As a developer, I want a database that can store all added Campaigns.